Rokoko/rokoko-studio-live-unreal-engine/README.md

 <img src="Images/animBPSetup.png">

 Now click on the **plus** next to variables and change the variable type to **Name** and the variable name to **Rokoko Actor Name**.
 Then drag it out into the animGraph and chose **Get Rokoko Actor Name**.
 Connect it to Rokoko Body Pose and the Rokoko Face Pose.
-Then click on the **Rokoko Actor Name** and type in the Rokoko Actor Name from Studio.
+Then click on the **Rokoko Actor Name** and type in the Actor Name from Studio.
 Hit apply and compile the blueprint.

 <img src="Images/animBPVariable.png">